 Shop for quirky items in Camden Market

 There are many markets in London and many areas to go and shop, but if I ask any teenagers that I know where to go, they’ll answer Camden Market.

 Camden market is easily reached by tube, being about 10 minutes away on the Northern line and it has a real village vibe to the place.
-The canal is great to walk around and it’s an amazing place to get street food.
+The canal is great to walk around, there’s loads of quirky market stalls with unique things to buy and it’s an amazing place to get street food.
 If you have teenagers like me you’ll know to go where great food is!

 Also check out Portobello Road Market (pictured), Covent Garden and Oxford Street for more shopping.

 Hang out with the stars at a London Film Premiere

 Leicester Square in London is where many of the London film premieres happen.
 If you’re in the city when one is taking place why not go down and see if you can meet the stars of the film and get an autograph?

 Remember to take plenty of food and drink and also an umbrella!